Haskili/eventR/README.md

 An example line would look like `Sat May 23 05:19:39 UTC 2020 ...`

 ## Usage
-Basic calling of the script with file names as arguments suffices in most cases.<br>
+Basic calling of the script with file names as arguments suffices in most cases.
 `Rscript event.R inputFile1 inputFile2 inputFile3 ...`